 Coughlin is presently a managing director at Edgemoor Investment Advisors, where he serves on the investment committee, develops and manages client relationships and provides asset allocation advice and wealth management planning.
 He has more than 40 years of experience in banking, including 21 years with Riggs National Corporation where he was president from 1992 to 2004.
 Previously, Coughlin held executive positions at Banque Paribas in New York and The Chase Manhattan Bank.

 Coughlin holds an MBA from the New York University Leonard N. Stern School of Business and a Bachelor of Arts from Brown University, and he served in the United States Marine Corps Reserves.
 He married Laura Jane Philipp in 1967.
-They have four children and five grandchildren and reside in Bethesda, Maryland.
+They have four children and nine grandchildren and reside in Bethesda, Maryland.